 However, it is not just copying and pasting.
 Written case studies have a different sensibility to videos, and so it needs to be “converted” professionally.

-There is no hard and fast rule on the number of people who needs to be interviewed.
+There is no hard and fast rule on the number of people who need to be interviewed.
 The better question to ask is who needs to be interviewed.

 Our opinion is to match the interviewees with your target market personas.
 The more the match, the better the outcome.
 That’s why we always start case studies with the question of target market.